stacks-network/stacks/blockstack-vs-dns.md

 As with the traditional domain name system, the Blockstack domain name system allows users to lookup, register, renew, and transfer names, as well as manage name resolution information.

-But, Blockstack DNS differs in a few fundamental ways from traditional DNS.
+But Blockstack DNS differs in a few fundamental ways from traditional DNS.

 #### Decentralization